nickbaldwin-monster/adinfo/readme.md

 - use both post and enrichments

 ## capabilities todo

+Data in table:
 - copy info to clipboard
 - add further info into jobs - for display in extended section
-- adjust height of results container (mobile and desktop) if staying with current approach
-- move stateful settings stuff into Settings
-- replicate stateful stuff in JobTable
+- deal with locations etc better
+- other dates?

+Associate results with data:
 - hover interaction - show info?
-- hover - highlight item in table?
+- hover - highlight item in table
-- select item in table - highlight job in list?
+- select item in table - highlight job in list

-- reference list of jobs in state (for selection, hover interactions)
-- use interface checking libraries?
+Link data:
 - add link to job
 - add link to datadog
 - add link to webadmin

-- show settings within page too
-- size columns
-- deal with locations etc better
-- other dates?
-- make header fixed
+Display:
-- font size etc
+- font size of json
+- move json to another tab?
+- mobile styling
+- min/max sidebar

+Settings:
+- add settings panel
+- turn on/off specific data fields

 ## could do later
 - export selected items only
 - filter

 ## code todo
+- move stateful settings stuff into Settings panel
+- sync settings via background (due to potential multi-tab conflicts)
+- use interface checking libraries?
 - install testing library etc
 - check schema! e.g. enrichments vs posting info, what is mandatory etc
-- refactor display component!
+- refactor content and display components
+- reference list of jobs in state (for selection, hover interactions)
-- may need to monitor container and add back if missing
+- may need to monitor page and add back if rerender removes app

 ## questions
 - what info to show / not show in table?!